 For a few hundred times you’ll encounter a little sign saying “Guinness is Good for You.”
 What is the deal with this sign?
 Don’t tell me that you haven’t guessed it already.
 Guinness is one of Ireland’s finest beers.
-It has been popular for long as Ireland has been around.
+It has been popular for a long as Ireland has been around.

 In fact, the Guinness family was one of the most prominent families in Ireland.
 Thanks to them, their last name became just synonymous with Ireland.
 That family was aristocratic and wealthy; they were also Anglo-Irish Protestants.
 People know them for accomplishing a lot in different industries, mainly politics and brewing.

 Guinness Beer, Ireland’s finest dry stout, was founded by Arthur Guinness.
-In the earlier times, wealthy families used to intermarriage of cousins to keep their integrity and fortune.
-The same went with Guinness family.
+In earlier times, wealthy families used to intermarriage of cousins to keep their integrity and fortune.
+The same went with the Guinness family.

 Entering the Brewing Business